How can lawyers get involved in Law Access

 Lawyers who intend to undertake LGBTI related pro bono work can join the Lawyers for LGBTI.
 Free initial training for network members was provided in November 2015 and further more in-depth training was provided by Living Proud in February 2016.
 Training materials are available for members of the Law Access Lawyers for LGBTI Network.

 The Network meets as required but in the intervening periods Law Access contacts lawyers on the Network with requests for assistance with LGBTIQ sensitive referrals throughout the year.
 Please email firstname.lastname@example.org if you wish to join this network.

 Can pro bono lawyers get help with disbursements such as fees for expert reports?

 Thanks to a generous donation from Allen & Overy, Law Access has now established a limited disbursement scheme for pro bono lawyers who take Law Access referrals.
-Information on how to apply for a Law Access Disbursement Grant can be found in the guidelines.
+Information on how to apply for a Law Access Disbursement Grant can be found in the guidelines and agreement.